-- 2.4.1 To protect the natural resources and natural heritage features of the Township, such as wetlands, ground and surface water quality, forestry resources, aggregate resources, sensitive waterfront areas, and other identified environmental features which have contributed to the natural character of the Township. - 2.4.2 To protect, conserve, restore, maintain and enhance cultural heritage resources which include, but are not restricted to, archaeological sites, cemeteries and burials, buildings, and structural remains of historical and architectural value, and human-made rural, village and hamlet areas or landscapes of historic, cultural and scenic interest. - 2.4.3 To co-operate with Lanark County, area municipalities, Provincial Ministries, and the Mississippi Valley Conservation Authority to achieve a co-ordinated approach to address issues and opportunities which cross municipal boundaries such as ecosystem and watershed planning. - 2.4.4 To protect the natural amenities and rural character of the Township while providing opportunities for resource-based activities, recreation, tourism and other rural land uses. - 2.4.5 To protect existing land uses from the impacts of incompatible development. - 2.4.6 To promote environmentally sound development. - 2.4.7 To encourage the provision of an adequate supply and range of housing types to satisfy the needs of existing and future residents in designated settlement areas, and in the Rural designation. - 2.4.8 To establish policies which will guide the conversion of seasonal to permanent dwellings and the creation of new residential lots on waterfront properties which are located on both public and private roads, to ensure that such development meets appropriate environmental standards. - 2.4.9 To provide for a range of land uses within the Township in both settlement areas and in the Rural designation. - 2.4.10 To encourage the development of commercial and industrial uses in the designated settlement areas and in the Rural designation. - 2.4.11 To promote development in the designated settlement areas which will provide a logical and cost-efficient means of servicing the development. - 2.4.12 To promote development of the infrastructure needed to support future development in the Township, including highspeed internet, and to access any available provincial and federal funding opportunities for this purpose. - 2.4.13 To provide needed recreational and community facilities and active transportation options, within the financial means of the Township, that support healthy active lifestyles for all residents.
+- 2.5.1 To protect the natural resources and natural heritage features of the Township, such as wetlands, ground and surface water quality, forestry resources, aggregate resources, sensitive waterfront areas, and other identified environmental features which have contributed to the natural character of the Township. - 2.5.2 To protect, conserve, restore, maintain and enhance cultural heritage resources which include, but are not restricted to, archaeological sites, cemeteries and burials, buildings, and structural remains of historical and architectural value, and human-made rural, village and hamlet areas or landscapes of historic, cultural and scenic interest. - 2.5.3 To cooperate with Lanark County, other area municipalities, Provincial Ministries, and the Mississippi Valley Conservation Authority to achieve a coordinated approach to address issues and opportunities which cross municipal boundaries such as ecosystem and watershed planning. - 2.5.4 To protect the natural amenities and rural character of the Township while providing opportunities for resource-based activities, recreation, tourism and other rural land uses. - 2.5.5 To protect existing land uses from the impacts of incompatible development. - 2.5.6 To promote environmentally sound development. - 2.5.7 To encourage the provision of an adequate supply and range of housing types to satisfy the needs of existing and future residents in designated settlement areas, and in the Rural designation. - 2.5.8 To establish policies which will guide the conversion of seasonal to permanent dwellings and the creation of new residential lots on waterfront properties which are located on both public and private roads, to ensure that such development meets appropriate environmental standards.

-- 2.4.14 To establish a pattern of development that supports public health and safety by avoiding natural and human made hazards and that is resilient to climate change. - 2.4.15 To establish detailed land use policies as the basis for evaluating development proposals, particularly in those instances where such proposals may be in keeping with one or more of the foregoing objectives but which, at the same time, may conflict with others. - 2.4.16 To conduct planning with an open process, producing policies which are fair in their distribution of benefits and influences. - 2.4.17 To make planning decisions which are reflective of the Township's master plans which provide strategic directions."
+- 2.5.9 To provide for a range of land uses within the Township in both settlement areas and in the Rural designation. - 2.5.10 To encourage the development of commercial and industrial uses in the designated settlement areas and in the Rural designation. - 2.5.11 To promote development in the designated settlement areas which will provide a logical and cost-efficient means of servicing the development. - 2.5.12 To promote development of the infrastructure needed to support future development in the Township, including highspeed internet, and to access any available provincial and federal funding opportunities for this purpose. - 2.5.13 To provide needed recreational and community facilities and active transportation options, within the financial means of the Township, that support healthy active lifestyles for all residents. - 2.5.14 To establish a pattern of development that supports public health and safety by avoiding natural and human made hazards and that is resilient to climate change. - 2.5.15 To establish detailed land use policies as the basis for evaluating development proposals, particularly in those instances where such proposals may be in keeping with one or more of the foregoing objectives but which, at the same time, may conflict with others. - 2.5.16 To conduct planning with an open process, producing policies which are fair in their distribution of benefits and influences. - 2.5.17 To make planning decisions which are reflective of the Township's strategic directions."